horizon-institute/hybrid-gifting/hGiftApp/README.md

 The JSON schema is the same as on the Chronicle server except with additional local storage only fields.
 Timeline entry content can either be stored inline as a base64 uri (text or images to be uploaded) or as a file (images downloaded).

+For the website version content is always stored as a base64 uri but the field is not saved to local storage; it is downloaded every time.

+Timelines and timeline entries are stored with temporary IDs before they are uploaded to Chronicle (negative numbers and UUIDs respectively).
+When uploaded these are swaped for the IDs Chronicle uses.

 ## Plugins

 This app uses a number of plugins for functionality: